rebcabin/masr/specs.md

 and also a physics pun, "Microwave Amplification by Stimulated emission of Radiation."
-It is a work-in-progress, intended eventually to replace the ASDL with by a more precise and discriminating type system.
+It is a work-in-progress, intended eventually to replace the aging ASDL with by a more precise and discriminating type system.
+ASR in MASR:

-In general, MASR specs are more discriminating, precise, and detailed than ASDL could ever permit.
-That means ASR in MASR

 * is less ambiguous than ASDL; For example, we distinguish names of programs from names of